MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Data_Sections.md

 }
 ```

-To access the keys and values in hash table in $TextMsgs, use the
+To access the keys and values in hash table in `$TextMsgs`, use the
 following commands.

 ```powershell